AcclimateContainer/acclimate-container/README.md

 ## Roadmap

-Plans for Acclimate 2.0.0 include the following:
+Plans for Acclimate 1.1 include the following:

 - Adding support of the latest versions of all relevant containers.
 This includes Laravel, Zend, Pimple and Symfony.
-- Dropping support for Guzzle.
+- Deprecating support for Guzzle.
 (Version 3 is out-of-date.
 Guzzle v6 does not come with a dependency injection container).
+- Deprecating support for PHP-DI.
+(More recent versions are Container-Interop compliant.)
 - Dropping support for versions of PHP not receiving basic security support (<5.5).

+Plans for Acclimate 2.0 include the following:

+- Dropping support for Guzzle.
+- Dropping support for PHP-DI.

 ## Resources